loydle/gitty-cli/README.md

 gitty-cli
 ===========================

-> Add, Commit and push in one command! :sparkles:
+> Add, Commit and push changes in one command! :sparkles:

 ### Usage